DukeLearningInnovation/kits/readme.md

 [![Components](https://img.shields.io/badge/components-patternlab-ff69b4.svg)](https://toolkits.webservices.duke.edu/?p=all)
 [![GitHub license](https://img.shields.io/github/license/DukeLearningInnovation/learn.duke.svg)](https://github.com/DukeLearningInnovation/learn.duke)

+# Kits

-# Scope
+## Scope

-> Faculty aren’t always risk takers, *insert app here* might not be around next year, so what will be here that I get guaranteed returns out of? --Mine

-learn.duke is an effort to bring [NGDLE](//ngdle.org) into our faculty and student reality here at Duke, an attempt at creating the ideal learning technology future for our users in a lean way.
+Kits is an effort to bring [NGDLE](//ngdle.org) into our faculty and student reality here at Duke, an attempt at creating the ideal learning technology future for our users in a lean way.

 The problem statement and questions below drive [MVP1](https://github.com/DukeLearningInnovation/learn.duke/milestone/1) and are prioritized above the rest of the project.

-The scope of learn.duke is on courses at this time.
-Learning communities may encompass more variety than courses at a later date.
+The scope of Kits is on courses for MVP1 with a variety of learning opportunities supported at a later date.

-learn.duke is an open source project [licensed under the GPL v3](LICENSE.md).
+Kits is an open source project [licensed under the GPL v3](LICENSE.md).

 ### [#83 Problem Statement 1](https://github.com/DukeLearningInnovation/learn.duke/issues/83)

 The current state of Learning Technologies has focused primarily on meeting faculty's teaching needs through the Learning Management System.

-At Duke, our IT and academic culture is one of technological plurality and choice, not a single, forced enterprise option.
-We see relying on a single solution like the LMS, as a short-sighted IT strategy that provides suboptimal learning experience as a monolithic system cannot provide the best learning experience for all aspects of a learning community.
+We see the ideal university IT and academic culture as one of technological plurality and choice, not a single, forced enterprise option.

+For university IT, relying on any single solution, including the LMS, is a short-sighted strategy that provides suboptimal learning experience as a monolithic system cannot provide the best learning experience for all aspects of all learning communities.

-The best learning happens when appropriate tools are used in conjunction with active learning pedagogies.
+The best learning happens when appropriate apps are used in conjunction with active learning pedagogies.

-What Toolkits and the Learning Management System fail to address is a solid user experience for managing the cognitive load of selecting and using multiple tools for learning through a semester.
+What Toolkits and the Learning Management System fail to address is a solid user experience for managing the cognitive load of selecting and using multiple apps for learning through a semester.

-Our service will initially address this gap by
+Kits will initially address this gap by

-* providing students a unified interface for accessing the tools used by their learning communities
+* providing students a unified interface for accessing the apps used by their learning communities
 * providing faculty a catalog of learning technologies for use in their learning communities
 * allowing faculty to manage the people in and tech of their learning communities.
 * providing information on learning technology management and policies.